PaulienVa/java-2-kotlin/README.md

-# Repository related to the talk given at NextBuild conference on September 28th, 2019
+# Repository related to the talk:

 ## From Java to Kotlin: the adventures of a smooth migration